coderitter/knight-form/README.md

 Look at the field as a building block to describe everything there is to a property needed to display a widget.
 The field itself does not determine a specific widget.
 That makes this form library platform independent.

-- `valueType`: The type of the value
+- `type`: The type of the value
 - `value`: The actual value
 - `options`: An array of options to choose from

-You should not be afraid to inherit the field.
-It is more like a data container than it yields certain semantic.
-Thats why there is only one class.
-Inherit it and then define a widget for it.
-It is up to you how you like to use the available properties of the field.
+The pre-defined value types are defined in enum `ValueType`.

+- `array`
+- `boolean`
+- `date`
+- `number`
+- `object`
+- `string`

+The type of property `type` is a string which is on purpose.
+Add as many new types as you like.
+Remember it all depends on your renderer and what he makes of the given type.

+Also do not be afraid to inherit from `Field`.

 ## The field path